basaandewiel/Infocal/README.md

 **Currently this watch face only support English (or Latin characters)**

+# Building
+* setup Garmin SDK, including Eclipse
+* fill in your own Openweathermap key in file properties.xml

+## App settings
+* in Simulator 'reset all app data', to be sure that values from properties.xml are used
+* if transferring the .prg to watch via USB, also delete corresponding GARMIN/settings files, to be sure settings vrom properties.xml are used

 # Credits

 - Special thanks to **[warmsound](https://github.com/warmsound)** for awesome [Crystal Watchface](https://github.com/warmsound/crystal-face).
 Without Crystal, I'm not able to add some features (suntime, sensor history, weather...) to this watchface.